Vantiv/litle-integration-open-cart/README.md

 7) Test that the system is working correctly.

    - proceed to the storefront and checkout.
-Select Litle Credit Card as the payment method and enter:
-     VI for type, 4242424242424242 as the number and any three digits for the CVV as well as a futre date for the exp Date
+Select Litle Credit Card as the payment method and enter- VI for type, 4242424242424242 as the number and any three digits for the CVV as well as a futre date for the exp Date

   - after hitting submit, proceed to the admin panel and go to Sales->orders.
 The new order should be dispayed here as well as the option to capture, reverse and view the auth.
 Select Capture and a success message should be displayed on the top left of the form.